 - with oven baked fries

 - with butternut squash vegan cheese sauce

 Can I make these Chickpea Vegetable Nuggets without eggs?

 This is a frequently asked question from readers!
-The eggs in this recipe work as a binding agent that holds these nuggets together.
+The eggs in this recipe work as a binding agent that hold these nuggets together.
 Basically, they are the glue, so I don’t recommend skipping them.